 How to install and use Ventoy

-Ventoy is an useful tool that can make USB drives which can have more than one ISO at once, rather than traditional ISO burners, which can only use one ISO at a time.
+Ventoy is an useful tool that can create USB drives which can have more than one ISO at once, rather than traditional ISO burners, which can only use one ISO at a time.

 Making Ventoy media on Windows